Department of Elementary and Secondary Education Logo

 Spotlight on Racial Equity

-Building Supportive, Anti-Racist Workplaces for New Educators
+Building Anti-Racist Workplaces to Support and Retain New Educators

 • As schools and classrooms open their doors to more new and diverse educators than ever before, they have the opportunity to fundamentally shift the way novice teachers are supported, sustained, and positioned to thrive.
 This is especially true for new educators of color who have the potential to improve outcomes for all students in meaningful and significant ways, and yet are more likely than white educators to leave the profession: 80.3% of teachers of color stayed in MA public schools in the 2021-22 school year, compared to 86.8% of white teachers.